Cecca/jpf-proposal/proposal.markdown

 -----

-The goal of this project is to provide a standalone tool and an extension of OcseGEN to perform model generation for model checkers such as JPF.
+The goal of this project is to provide a standalone tool and an extension of OCSEGen to perform model generation for model checkers such as JPF.

+An application of this tool can be the regeneration of some libraries of `jpf-awt` and `jpf-android` and some missing models as well.
+This should be done after the identification of the fields that implement important features.
+These fields will be the relevant state for the model generation.

 About myself